dudajustino/SimplexRegressionAMM/README.md

 Simplex regression is a powerful statistical framework for modeling bounded continuous responses in (0,1), such as proportions, rates and indices.

-Traditional approaches use **fixed mean link functions** (logit, probit, log-log, complementar log-log, cauchit).
+Traditional approaches use **fixed mean link functions** (logit, probit, log-log, complementary log-log, cauchit).
 This package extends these models by introducing **parametric mean link functions** (plogit1, plogit2), which include an additional parameter λ estimated from the data, providing greater flexibility to the model.

 ### Why Parametric Mean Link Functions?